Share via

 • The capability is enabled by default in all Microsoft 365 Copilot licensed tenants.

 • The management of agents is currently transitioning to the Copilot Control System.
-During this transition phase, certain features will still be managed on the Integrated Apps page.
+During this transition phase, certain features are still managed on the Integrated Apps page.

-Microsoft 365 Copilot is a new experience in Microsoft 365 that combines the power of large language models with your data and apps in Microsoft 365 to capture natural language commands to produce content and analyze data.
-It enables access to and use of third-party apps, such as Jira, Dynamics 365, or Bing Web Search.
+Microsoft 365 Copilot combines the power of large language models with your data and apps in Microsoft 365 to capture natural language commands to produce content and analyze data.
+It enables access to and use of other apps, such as Jira, Dynamics 365, or Bing Web Search.

 Overview